 Is it safe at all to consume canned foods given the harmful effects of BPA?
 Environmental working group, EWG, conducted an independent study to test BPA in canned food and have made recommendations that FDA and EPA must act quickly to set safety levels for BPA exposure based on the latest science on the low dose toxicity of the chemical.

-FDA, on the other hand, approved the safety levels of BPA in food packaging and containers and has banned the use of polycarbonate resins in baby bottles, sippy cups and epoxy resins as coatings in packaging for infant formula.
+FDA approved the safety levels of BPA in food packaging and containers and has banned the use of polycarbonate resins in baby bottles, sippy cups, and epoxy resins as coatings in packaging for infant formula.
 Research is currently ongoing.

 Does Canning Retain Nutrients in Foods

 According to research canned foods are considered nutritious alternatives to fresh foods.

 While the nutritional value in water-soluble vitamins such as vitamin c and b vitamins is reduced during the canning process, the remaining nutrients are preserved as opposed to those in fresh produce due to exposure to oxygen and bacterial threats.

 Nutrients such as protein, carbohydrates, and fat-soluble vitamins such as vitamins A, D, E, K are not affected by the process of canning.

 The canning process preserves the nutritional value in nutrient-dense foods compared to fresh foods”

 Sodium Content in Canned Foods